-Discipline Steps 1st Behaviour Notification The behavioural incident is recorded by the teacher on SEQTA.
-Parents are contacted, preferably in person or by phone contact, or alternatively by email.
-2nd Behaviour Notification Parents are contacted preferably in person or by phone contact, or alternatively by email.
+Discipline Steps 1st Behaviour Notification The teacher recorded the behavioural incident on SEQTA.
+Parents are contacted, preferably in person or by phone contact, or by email.
+2nd Behaviour Notification • Parents are contacted preferably in person or by phone contact, or alternatively by email.

-Discipline Steps Parent meeting scheduled, if required, and an action plan possibly negotiated such as sticker chart, reward system etc The behavioural incident is recorded by the teacher on SEQTA.
+Discipline Steps Parent meeting scheduled, if required, an action plan is negotiated where patterns of behaviour are investigated, additional supports are implemented, and incentives and/or consequences are considered, when appropriate for the individual child.
+The behavioural incident is recorded by the teacher on SEQTA.
 3rd Behaviour Notification Parents are contacted preferably in person or by phone contact, or alternatively by email to notify them of the concern.
 Parent meeting held with the class teacher and leadership team member The behavioural incident is recorded by the teacher on SEQTA.
-Following the third behavior our notification, the student is placed on Step 1 of the Behaviour Step 1 The Student attends Primary Administration (Assistant Principal/Head of Primary/Principal) to serve time-out.
+Following the third behavion Management policy. our notification, the student is placed on Step 1 of the Behaviour Step 1 The Student attends Primary Administration (Assistant Principal/Head of Primary/Principal) to serve time-out.
 Entry is made on SEQTA, and parents are contacted by the Teacher (unless an alternative arrangement has been negotiated with AP/HoP/P).
 The student is recorded as having reached "Step 1" of the Behaviour Management Policy.
-A "Step-Back" opportunity will be offered at a maximum of two per term.
+A "Step-Back" opportunity may be offered at a maximum of two per term.
 See outline below under "Redemptive and Restorative Process".
-If the student works throughto Step 2 . gh the above three stage behaviour notification process again, they move Step 2 Student meets with the Assistant Principal/Head of Primary/Principal The student is recorded as having reached "Step 2" of the behaviour management policy.
+If the student works throug to Step 2. gh the above three stage behaviour notification process again, they move Step 2 Student meets with the Assistant Principal/Head of Primary/Principal The student is recorded as having reached "Step 2" of the behaviour management policy.
 Parents are contacted (by AP/HoP/P as negotiated), and written notification is provided to parents.
 Students receive a half-day in-school suspension as a consequence.
-The student's eligibility to participate in events off campus or where they represent the College is reviewed (e.g, camps, excursions, sporting events).
-A "Step-Back" opportunity will be offered at a maximum of two per term.

-Discipline Steps

-If the student works through the above three-stage behaviour notification process again, they move to Step 3.

-Step 3

-- The student is sent to the Assistant Principal/Head of Primary/Principal. - The student receives a half-day in-school suspension as a consequence. - The student is recorded as having reached "Step 3" of the Behaviour Management Policy. - Written confirmation is provided to the student's parents. - A case conference is held with the student's parents and relevant school staff. - A Student Management Plan may be offered at this point or in the future and reviewed periodically. - A "Step-Back" opportunity will be offered at a maximum of two per term.

-If the student works through the above three-stage behaviour notification process again, they move to Step 4.
+Discipline Steps The student's eligibility to participate in events off campus or where they represent the College is reviewed (e.g, camps, excursions, sporting events).
+A "Step-Back" opportunity may be offered at a maximum of two per term.
+If the student works thread to Step 3 . ough the above three-stage behaviour notification process again, they move Step 3 The student is sent to the Assistant Principal/Head of Primary/Principal.
+The student receives a half-day in-school suspension as a consequence.
+The student is recorded as having reached "Step 3" of the Behaviour Management Policy.
+Written confirmation is provided to the student's parents.
+A case conference is held with the student's parents and relevant school staff.
+A Student Management Plan/Behaviour Support Plans and/or an Escalation Profile may be implemented at this point or in the future and reviewed periodically.
+A "Step-Back" opportunity may be offered at a maximum of two per term.
+If the student works thread to Step 4 . ough the above three-stage behaviour notification process again, they move Step 4 • The student is sent to the Assistant Principal/Head of Primary/Principal • The student receives a full-day in-school suspension as a consequence. • The student is recorded as having reached "Step 4" of the Behaviour Management policy. • Parents are contacted and written confirmation is provided to parents.